BHUTUU/LegendGenerator/README.md

 ## Additions

-1. Added Dynamo scipt if user want to use it through civil 3D directly, it works much faster if we compare it to fully python version.
+1. Added Dynamo script if users want to use it through civil 3D directly, it works much faster if we compare it to fully python version.
-2. Added a demo source.xlsx file for users convenient as to understand the format of the required source file also user can add their layers and keys in the respective columns in this file only and use as the source whether they are using it through python version or Dynamo version.
+2. Added a demo source.xlsx file for users' convenient as to understand the format of the required source file also user can add their layers and keys in the respective columns in this file only and use as the source whether they are using it through python version or Dynamo version.

 ## Contribution